FAQs - Frequently Asked Questions

 IS PRE-REGISTRATION REQUIRED, OR CAN I JUST SHOW UP?

-Event Pre-Registration is 100% required and must be pre-paid online by September 23, 2019 to be assured a place.
+Event Pre-Registration is 100% required and must be pre-paid online to be assured a place.
 Because of the logistics that would be required, and also for the sake of security, we will not permit any “walk-up” on-site registrations.
 Please plan ahead and pre-register ASAP.
 Thanks!

 WHAT DOES MY REGISTRATION FEE COVER?

-Your registration fee for Sukkot of the Rockies 2019 includes access to: your camping space (multiple tents, RV, both); all teachings, workshops, and volunteer-led on-site activities; on-site restrooms and non-pay showers, online recordings of all teachings (for Full Event passholders], unlimited fellowship with other like-minded believers from all over the southwest and beyond, and of course the ever-popular "much much more"!
+Your registration fee for Sukkot of the Rockies 2020 includes access to: your camping space (multiple tents, RV, both); all teachings, workshops, and volunteer-led on-site activities; on-site restrooms and non-pay showers, unlimited fellowship with other like-minded believers from all over the southwest and beyond, and much much more!

 HOW DO I APPLY FOR FINANCIAL ASSISTANCE?
 HOW DO I DONATE TO THE BENEVOLENCE FUND?